akashghimireOfficial/NLP_TRANSLATION_WITH_BERT_FROM_SCRATCH/Readme.md

 **DECODER - PART**

 Now, we have undertsand about *Multi Head Self-Attention*, it is time to understand "*Multi head Cross-Attention.*", or, "*MCA*".
-In tensorflow architecture, we use cross-attention with the decoder part.
+In transformer architecture, we use cross-attention with the decoder part.
 In BERT, using source language input, *MCA* generates *K* and *V* vectors and generates *Q* vectors from the taget input language.

 Beside how *Q*, *K*, and *V* vectors are produced the math behind cross-attention is similar to as self-attention, except that of step 3.
 The dot-ed product is added to look- ahead mask such that the query tokens cant look into calculate attention to future tokens.
 This step can be shown from below figure.
 ![look_ahead_mask](images/look_ahead_mask.png)